samharrison7/fortran-error-handler/README.md

 # Fortran Error Handler

 Fortran error handling frameworks are few and far between, and those that do exist often implement only parts of the error handling process, or rely on pre-processors.
-The goal of this error handling framework is to provide a universal and comprehensive solution for applications requiring functional and robust error handling, utilising the power of object-oriented Fortran.
+The goal of this error handling framework is to provide a universal and comprehensive solution for applications requiring functional and robust error handling, utilising the power of modern object-oriented Fortran.

 The framework consists of two main classes: